4rterius/cgtfs/README.md

 ### Documentation

 The library is heavily documented via code comments.
+At releases and important waypoints, the documentation is compiled and commited to the repo.
+It is [available online](https://rakhack.github.io/cgtfs/doxygen/html/index.html).

-You are encouraged to compile them into HTML.
+However, in order to get the most actual documentation, you are encouraged to compile it yourself.

 ```
 $ doxygen